 The boy, under age 10, has acute flaccid myelitis, also referred to as AFM.
 The other children from Washington who were diagnosed with the syndrome this fall range in age from 3 to 14 and come from King, Pierce, Snohomish, Whatcom and Franklin counties.
-Polio survivors race against the clock.
+AFM cases have not been limited to Washington.
+In October, Centers for Disease Control and Prevention pediatrician Dr. Polio survivors race against the clock.
 Emanuel Poznanski had 21 surgeries in the first 16 years of his life.

 The 12-month-old wailed uncontrollably, tears streaming from his big brown eyes.
 His father visited a doctor in their lush, battle-scarred valley in eastern Afghanistan.
 But the pills he brought home did nothing.
+After a week, the family bundled Khaksar into a taxi and rode for an hour and a half to the small hospital in Asadabad.
 Polio Disease: Vaccine, Symptoms & Causes.
 On the Brink of Eradicating Wild Polio, Nigeria Suffers an Outbreak of the Virus.
 August 11, 2016, was supposed to be a historic day for the global effort to eradicate the polio virus.